liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 For the last few months I've been working on Liefery's Flutter team to help rewrite our Android app with a more modern framework.
 Coming from a background of zero mobile development I've found Flutter surprisingly beginner friendly.
 Its amazing documentation and tutorials allow you to start building screens fast - sometimes so fast that you don't stop to properly learn the fundamentals.
 In this post I want to talk about a situation that required me step back and learn one of Flutters core concepts - the `BuildContext` of widgets.

- The first thing you learn in flutter is that everything is a widget.
+ The first thing you learn in Flutter is that everything is a widget.
 Not just small components of the page like a form or a menu, but _everything_.
 A single button is a widget.
 A line of text is a widget.
 Padding and margins are also achieved with widgets.
 After a long day at the office you start to question if you too are widget.

  <figure>
  <img  alt="monkey looking at self in mirror" src="/images/posts/flutter/existential_crisis_monkey.jpg" />   <figcaption>Photo by Andre Mouton on Unsplash.</figcaption>